npalgit/BikeRentalApi/README.md

 To get the Node server running locally:

 - Clone this repo
+- you may need to install `git lfs` before cloning this repository  since it contains large csv file.
 - `npm install` to install all required dependencies
 - run  `npm start` command